If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The two drugs differ in how they work, in side effect tendencies, and in cost and track record.
 The table below sums up the core points, with more detail underneath.

 The clearest difference is how they work.
-Escitalopram is a straightforward SSRI, a selective serotonin reuptake inhibitor, which means it slows the reuptake of serotonin so more of it stays available between nerve cells.
+Escitalopram is a straightforward SSRI, a selective serotonin reuptake inhibitor.
+It slows the reuptake of serotonin, the reabsorption of serotonin by the cell that released it, so more of it stays available between cells.
+That single action is well understood and has a long track record.
 Vortioxetine works on serotonin in a more complex way.
-It slows reuptake and also acts directly on several serotonin receptors.
-That is why it is described as multimodal.
+It slows reuptake too, but it also acts directly on several serotonin receptors, the docking sites on cells that serotonin attaches to, turning some up and some down.
+That broader action is why it is described as multimodal and grouped as an atypical antidepressant rather than a plain SSRI.

 There is a difference in heart rhythm.
-Escitalopram has a dose-related effect on the QT interval, a measure of heart rhythm.
-Because of that, its maximum dose is lower for older adults.
-Vortioxetine does not carry that effect.
+Escitalopram has a dose-related effect on the QT interval, a measure of the heart's electrical rhythm.
+Because of that, its maximum dose is lower for adults over 65 and for people with significant liver problems, and caution applies alongside other medicines that affect the QT interval.
+Vortioxetine does not carry that effect, which can matter for someone with a relevant heart condition or someone already taking a QT-affecting medication.

 The two also differ in approved uses.
-Escitalopram is approved for major depressive disorder and generalized anxiety disorder.
+Escitalopram is FDA-approved for major depressive disorder and generalized anxiety disorder, which makes it a natural choice when anxiety is also present.
 Vortioxetine is approved for major depressive disorder.

 One more point is worth noting carefully.
 Some studies suggest vortioxetine may help with aspects of concentration and thinking that depression can affect.
-This is a possible benefit rather than a settled or strong claim, and it is best discussed with a prescriber.
+This is best viewed as a possible added benefit rather than a settled or strong claim, and it is a point to discuss with a prescriber rather than to count on.

 Side effects compared